michalbrennek/piShrinker/README.md

 # PiShrink #

 PiShrink is a bash script that automatically shrink a pi image that will then resize to the max size of the SD card on boot.
-This will make putting the image back onto the SD card faster and the shrunk images will compress better.
-In addition the shrunk image can be compressed with gzip and xz to create an even smaller image.
-Parallel compression of the image using multiple cores is supported.

 ## Usage ##